 There was music, lots of food, alcohol and a little bit of drama.

-I also remember that sometimes I used to hate when we used to stay in a party or family reunion way past midnight.
+I also remember that sometimes I used to hate when we used to stay at a party or family reunion way past midnight.

 Sleeping on a couch or some chairs while my parents were still having fun.